 Any variation from this will be advertised on pdc.tv.
 The PDC reserves the right to alter these times in the Event of logistical issues.
 The list of entries will be published on pdc.tv before each Event.

 4.9 All ProTour main draw matches will be best of 11 legs up to and including the quarter-finals, and then the semi-finals will be best of 13 legs and the final will be best of 15 legs.

-4.10 All Players Championship Events will start at 1200 local time, with registration closing at 1100.
-Any player not registered by 1100 will be omitted from the draw without exception.
+4.10 Start times for all Players Championship Events will be advertised on www.pdc.tv with registration closing one hour before the scheduled start time.
+Any player not registered by the registration deadline will be omitted from the draw without exception.

 Players’ attention is drawn to Events which take place the day after a Premier Event, as these may start later for operational reasons.

 4.11 Draws for Players Championship Events will be conducted following the closure of registration, with seedings adjusted accordingly if an entered player who was due to be seeded has not registered.

-Draws for European Tour Events will be conducted at the PDC’s discretion and with the intention of ensuring players have the most possible time to plan their travel arrangements for the Event.
+Draws for European Tour Events will be conducted at the PDC’s discretion.

 4.12 All ProTour Events will be played in a bracket format throughout with no re-draw after any round.